 - Class B Misdemeanor

 - Class A Misdemeanor

 Class C Misdemeanor – According to Tex.
-Penal Code § 12.23, an individual who is convicted of a Class C misdemeanor offense can face a fine not more than $500.
-This is the lowest level of offense in Texas, and is the default misdemeanor charged for unclassified misdemeanor offenses.
+Penal Code § 12.23, an individual who is convicted of a Class C offense can face a fine of not more than $500.
+This is the lowest level of offense in Texas and is the default misdemeanor charged for unclassified offenses.

-Texas law provides for additional penalties for repeat and habitual misdemeanor offenders under Tex.
+Texas law provides for additional penalties for repeat and habitual offenders under Tex.
 Penal Code § 12.43.
-A repeat or habitual misdemeanor offender is anyone who has a previous misdemeanor or felony conviction.
-A repeat or habitual misdemeanor offense may be subjected to any of the following penalties:
+A repeat or habitual offender is anyone who has a previous misdemeanor or felony conviction.
+A repeat or habitual offense may be subjected to any of the following penalties:

-- An individual who is currently charged with a Class B misdemeanor offense that has a previous Class A misdemeanor, Class B misdemeanor or any felony offense can be punished by a fine up to $2,000 and/or a jail sentence ranging from 30 days to 180 days.
+- An individual who is currently charged with a Class B misdemeanor offense that has a previous Class A, Class B, or any felony offense can be punished by a fine up to $2,000 and/or a jail sentence ranging from 30 days to 180 days.

 - An individual who is currently charged with a Class C misdemeanor disorderly conduct or public intoxication offense that has been convicted of any of those offenses three times within 24 months of each offense can face a fine up to $2,000 and/or a jail sentence up to 180 days.